x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/view-external-admin-audit-log.md

 # View and export the external admin audit log

 In Exchange Online, actions performed by Microsoft and delegated administrators are logged in the administrator audit log.
-You can use the EAC or Exchange Online PowerShell to search for and view audit log entries to determine if external administrators performed any actions on or changed the configuration of your Exchange Online organization.
+You can use the Exchange admin center (EAC) or Exchange Online PowerShell to search for and view audit log entries to determine if external administrators performed any actions on or changed the configuration of your Exchange Online organization.
 You can also use Exchange Online PowerShell to export these audit log entries.

 ## What do you need to know before you begin?